 How to Own Class III Weapons

-Effective 1-1-2013, We no longer transfer directly to individuals, corporations, or family trust, unless you have an active Texas Concealed Handgun License.
-We are happy to assist you in locating a qualified dealer in your area to receive your weapon, if you do not.
+We no longer transfer directly to individuals, corporations, or family trusts.
+We are happy to assist you in locating a qualified dealer in your area to receive your weapon, if you do not have one.
 In addition, we offer free of charge assistance to your dealer, guidance in the proper execution of the federal paperwork required to transfer the weapon to you.